 A related erroneous assumption: ROTATION of the arrow causes the arrow to hit the rest

-It is likely impossible for an arrow to ROTATE sufficiently between the time the nock leaves the string and the nock passes the plunger/riser of the bow for this rotation to be worthy of concern.
-If an arrow hits a rest or plunger then it is due to OTHER causes, such as being too weak/stiff of a spine, or improperly set to center-shot (see paradox above<G>).
+It is impossible for an arrow to ROTATE sufficiently between the time the nock leaves the string and the nock passes the plunger/riser of the bow for this rotation to be worthy of concern.
+If an arrow hits a rest or plunger then it is due to OTHER causes, such as being too weak/stiff of a spine, or improperly set to center-shot (see paradox above<G>), or the archer has failed to place the vanes properly relative to the plunger/riser..
 Rotation of a shaft is so miniscule during the first 8 or 10 inches of arrow flight that it can only be estimated and calculated using advanced math, not through empiric measurements such as high-speed photography offer.
-Though it DOES rotate, and it is noticeable at times using high speed photography, but only a tiny amount of rotation can be seen some of the time.
+I will concede, due to mathematics, it DOES rotate, and it is observable at times using high speed photography, but only a tiny amount of rotation can be seen and it is what we pharmacist-coaches call clinically insignificant.

 Lacking a true airfoil, vanes of an arrow will cause rotation ONLY due to compression of air against an angular/curved surface of the vane.
 This air compression can only come about by the arrow system traveling through air.
 As the arrow starts moving forward the vanes will come under pressure.
 Being flexible, they will "give" first, since the nock prevents the arrow from rotating while attached to the string.
 Once the nock separates from the string, the mass of arrow begins to be overcome and rotation should begin, albeit slowly at first.
 There is the inertia of arrow mass at rest (rotationally speaking) to be overcome.

-The arrow system (point/insert/shaft/vanes/adhesive/nock) together all have mass of many grams.
+The arrow system (point/insert/shaft/vanes/adhesive/nock) together all have mass of many grains, perhaps as much as 150, even more for some types of arrows.
 This mass is rotationally at rest at the instant of release from the string, and cannot begin to change until acted on by the resistance of air, which will be compressed by the vanes.

-I reckon that the bowstring will travel forward of the brace height during release by perhaps an inch or two, making the distance from the point of nock release to the arrow rest/plunger perhaps 7 inches.
-So the vanes would have to be compressed during this 7 inches AND reach maximum flexion AND overcome 90 to 100 grams of resistance AND rotate the shaft "significantly" in order for the vanes to be in danger of striking the bow DUE TO ROTATION.
+The bowstring will travel forward of the brace height (the position of the string on the bow when it is at rest) during release by perhaps an inch or two, making the distance from the point of nock release to the arrow rest/plunger perhaps 7 inches.
+So the vanes would have to be compressed during this 7 inches AND reach maximum flexion AND overcome the mass of resistance AND rotate the shaft "significantly" in order for the vanes to be in danger of striking the bow DUE TO ROTATION.

 Does the arrow rotate in that first 7 or 8 inches?
 Possibly.
 Even probably.
 Is it a significantly large enough amount of rotation to cause contact in and of itself?
-Probably not.
-The rotation could only be measured in nano- or micro-meters, if it could be empirically measured at all.
+No. The rotation could only be measured in nano- or micro-meters, if it could be empirically measured at all.

 For some pictures that help view the behavior of the arrow during acceleration at the bow, click here.
 In particular, this AVI file (alt) clearly shows the lateral displacement of the bowstring coming off of the fingers AND it shows that the spinwing does NOT rotate noticeably prior to clearing the riser.
 You can use your right and left arrow keys to step through the video ONE FRAME at a time to see it more clearly.